Superconductor-Insulator Transition and Fermi-Bose Crossovers: Appendix B: Atomic Limit

 where $i=A,B$ distinguishes the two sites.
 Each two-site system can be occupied by $N=0,1,2,3,$ or $4$ fermions.
 Exact diagonalization in the basis of 16 Fock states shows that the lowest-energy state in each subspace of fermion number $N$ is

 Fig.~\ref{AtomicLimitEnergyLevels} shows the energy levels as a function of $U$ (for $\mu=0$).
 The ground state is always at half-filling ($N=2$, black curve).

-For $\abs{U}/t_\perp < 2$, the lowest energy excitation out of the $N=2$ subspace is a fermionic excitation, i.e., adding or removing one fermion to get to $N=1$ or $N=3$ (red line).
+For $\abs{U}/t_\perp < 2$, the cheapest excitation out of the $N=2$ subspace is a fermionic excitation, i.e., adding or removing one fermion to get to $N=1$ or $N=3$ (red line).
 In this regime the model might be said to be a ``Fermi insulator,'' with a single-particle gap

-For $\abs{U}/t_\perp > 2$, the lowest energy excitation out of the $N=2$ subspace is a bosonic excitation, i.e., adding or removing a pair of fermions to get to the $N=0$ or $N=4$ subspace (blue line).
+For $\abs{U}/t_\perp > 2$, the cheapest excitation out of the $N=2$ subspace is a bosonic excitation, i.e., adding or removing a pair of fermions to get to the $N=0$ or $N=4$ subspace (blue line).
 In this regime the model is a ``Bose insulator,'' with a two-particle gap